There is now a PowerScore LSAT PodCast episode that expands on this popular blog post:

 - No flights of fancy.
 Addenda are different from the personal statement in that there is no element of creative writing in them.
 This is simply an explanation and a presentation of circumstances.
 There is no need to refer to stomach upsets as “exploding fireworks” or a migraine headache as “skull-splitting agony.”
 You may think it adds flair, but all it does is add unnecessary verbiage.

-It is important to remember that the purpose of the addendum is to explain, but not excuse, the negative in the application.
-Unless the circumstances were incredibly unusual and compelling, chances are pretty good that you are at least partially to blame for whatever the negative in your application happens to be--don't try to hoodwink the AdComs.
-Believe me, they've seen enough of these addenda that they’ll see right through you--and they won’t be happy that you tried to shirk your part in the situation.
+Understand an addendum is not an excuse.
+What you’re providing to the Committee is additional information to consider during the evaluation of an application.
+Present the facts clearly, discuss the lessons you learned, and what you’re doing to ensure the negative doesn’t happen again.
+Excuses are just that—excuses.
+They have no place in an addendum.
+It’s important to remember that the purpose of the addendum is to explain, but not excuse, the negative in the application.
+Unless the circumstances were incredibly unusual and compelling, chances are pretty good that you are at least partially to blame for whatever the negative in your application happens to be.
+Don’t try to hoodwink the AdComs.
+They’ve seen enough of these addenda that they’ll see right through you!
+And they won’t be happy that you tried to shirk your part in the situation.

 Another word of advice, never go “addendum-happy.”
 You do not need to explain why your GPA is a 3.72 instead of a 3.73, or why your LSAT score went down a single point on a retake.
 You don’t need to address every tiny detail that you are not pleased with!
 You need to discuss the glaring issues, not the minutia that is only noticeable to you.
 Submitting 12 different addenda makes you look slightly crazy, not thorough.
 You’re likely to exhaust and annoy whoever is reading your app, which is not something you want to do.